waynepotts/MineSweeper/README.md

+This project was deveoped in Unreal 5.6, if you have any trouble opening the project please feel free to contact me at waynepotts@outlook.dk

 This is a version of Mine Sweeper that is played to in the Unreal Editor.
 I've coded it for flexibility over performance because I feel its more import to be able to add new things that worry how many clock pulses we're using to traverse a hash map compared to an array.

 Good things about this implmentation